Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

-Perhaps one of the highest energy mixes out there, the Bocker Spaniel is a recipe for one active dog!
+Perhaps one of the highest energy mixes out there, the Bocker Spaniel is a recipe for one active breed of Beagle!

-A cross between a Beagle and Cocker Spaniel, this loyal and loving pooch is a favorite of families nationwide.
+A cross between a Beagle and Cocker Spaniel, this loyal and loving Beagle Cocker Spaniel is a favorite of families nationwide.

 Bocker Spaniels are known to be very friendly dogs, getting on well with all members of the family.

-Their fun and bouncy nature means they are a hit with children, but their smaller size means accidents are much more likely.
+Their fun and bouncy nature mean that the Beagle Cocker Spaniel is a hit with children, but their smaller size means accidents are much more likely.

-However, all of their positive attributes come with a price, these dogs cost between $1,000 and $1,500 USD depending on the breeder.
+However, all of their positive attributes come with a price, these Beagle mix-breeds cost between $1,000 and $1,500 USD depending on the breeder.

-If you are considering a Bocker Spaniel but aren’t sure how to keep their mind and bodies busy, why not try taking up a canine sport?
+If you are considering a Bocker Spaniel but aren’t sure how to keep their mind and body busy, why not try taking up a canine sport?

-They are very intelligent and highly game motivated, and consequently enjoy sports such as agility and flyball.
+They are a very intelligent and highly game motivated Beagle cross, and consequently enjoy sports such as agility and flyball.

 2. Borkie (Beagle x Yorkshire Terrier)

-Outside of this, they are highly active and fun dogs who are bouncy and bright with the intelligence of the Beagle and the sass of the Yorkshire Terrier.
+Outside of this, they are a highly active and fun Beagle mix who are bouncy and bright with the intelligence of the Beagle and the sass of the Yorkshire Terrier.

-These little dogs love to be out and about with their noses to the ground.
+These little Beagle crosses love to be out and about with their noses to the ground.

 One thing to note about the Borkie is the number of color combinations they are available in: